 This year is the 9th year that I’ve done a DIY Halloween costume for Brielle!
-(PS Scroll below to see the costumes of years past) She, like many kids this past year loved the new Luca Disney movie that came out and when I shot out the idea of a Luca Halloween costume amongst other ideas, she picked Luca.
+(PS Scroll below or check this instagram reel to see the costumes of years past) She, like many kids this past year loved the new Luca Disney movie that came out and when I shot out the idea of a Luca Halloween costume amongst other ideas, she picked Luca.
 I’m happy to say the concept of Luca being a boy never crossed her mind, just like last year when she was Pete the Cat!
 To her, it’s just a loved character that could make for a fun costume.

 - Green hoodie

 - Heat Transfer Vinyl – holographic, blue glitter

 - Luca Costume Mask PDF Template (download it free here)

 - Luca Costume SVG file (download it free here)

 Since Halloween can be chilly weather in our area, I decided based this costume on a hoodie base with some felt and heat transfer vinyl elements added on.
 If you didn’t already know, I kinda have a thing for DIY hoodie based costumes.

 To create the hoodie I first cut blue strips as shown that would fit over the hood part to create the Luca’s signature blue wave hair style.

 I laid them on top and sewed them onto the hood from the underside.

 They are flipped down when worn and give a little lifted look when she trick or treats.
 I also sewed on the green fins on the front of the hoodie, just like Luca has.